Building on Success

 With a Constitution that enshrines the protection of wildlife and legislation that empowers local communities, Namibia has become a global example for linking communities, conservation and tourism through its communal conservancy programme.

-As of June 2017, there are 82 registered conservancies in Namibia, and one in four rural Namibians lives in a conservancy where they are partners in conservation and community development.
+There are 86 registered conservancies in Namibia, and one in four rural Namibians lives in a conservancy where they are partners in conservation and community development.

 Until now, two main income streams have helped to balance the cost of wildlife to communities: